Treatment Updated 6 min read

 What is ctDNA and why does it matter?

-Circulating tumor DNA (ctDNA) is cancer DNA that can be detected in blood samples—a “liquid biopsy.”
+Circulating tumor DNA (ctDNA) is cancer DNA that can be detected in blood samples.
+A “liquid biopsy.”
 The Hopkins trial found that patients with undetectable ctDNA after treatment had significantly longer survival.
 This molecular monitoring could help identify patients who need different treatment approaches.

 Who is eligible for this treatment approach?

-This approach applies only to patients with surgically resectable (operable) mesothelioma—not all patients qualify.
+This approach applies only to patients with surgically resectable (operable) mesothelioma.
+Not all patients qualify.
 It requires specialized thoracic surgery expertise.
 Ask your oncologist whether you might be a candidate and if there are trials or treatment centers offering this approach.